 Ever wonder what a reader for a contest or agency thinks when he reads your screenplay?
-Check out my new e-book published on Amazon: Rantings and Ravings of a Screenplay Reader, including my series of essays, What I Learned Reading for Contests This Year, and my film reviews of 2013.
-Only $2.99. http://ow.ly/xN31r
+Check out the second edition of my screenwriting book, More Rantings and Ravings of a Screenplay Reader published on Amazon at https://www.amazon.com/dp/B07GD1XP9Y

 I’m not Moses, but still, what the hell:

 1. Thou shalt not read a book or attend a class or seminar on how to write a screenplay until you have written two, preferably three, screenplays.

 2. The only exception to Commandment One is a book on formatting.
 Thou shalt read a book on that subject and pay very close attention to it.

 3. Thou shalt see a movie outside your comfort zone at least once a week (preferably more).
 This means foreign films, classic films, historically important films, films made before you were born, etc.

 4. Thou shalt have a vision for your screenplay, a reason for its existence, even if you are writing it for filthy lucre; and thou shalt understand that you create the vision for the screenplay, not the director or producer.

 5. Thou shalt also realize that though you do create the vision of the movie and are the cornerstone of any film, thou shalt be treated worse than anybody else.